 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-Currently, the Community Corrections has no items that qualify for reporting in this category.
+No deferred inflows of resources affect the governmental fund or governmental activities financial statements in the current year.